5 Ways to Market Your Business Before Ever Planting Your First Seed

 3. Involve Your Community

-One of the most effective ways to promote your flower farm before opening is to involve your potential customers.
-By bringing your community into the creation of the business, they are more vested and more likely to become a customer when you open.
+One of the most effective ways to promote your flower farm before you even open is to involve your community in the journey.
+When people feel like they’ve been part of something from the beginning, they’re more invested, more engaged, and more likely to become loyal customers when you launch.

 4. Build an Email List